kedro-org/kedro/docs/source/starters/new_project_tools.md

 kedro new
 ```

-This will start the new project creation wizard<!--wording-->, promptng you to input a project name, any tools you would like to include, and whether or not you would like to populate the project with example code.
+This will start the new project creation wizard<!--wording-->, prompting you to input a project name, any tools you would like to include, and whether you would like to populate the project with example code.
 The creation wizard will provide you with a list of available tools and a brief description of each:

 | ![cli-prompt.jpg](IMAGE RESOURCE PLACEHOLDER) |
 |:--:|